Antisemitic incidents during the Gaza War (2008–2009): Turkey

-Anti-Jewish articles appeared in some Turkish newspapers, and openly anti-Semitic graffiti was common.
+Anti-Jewish articles appeared in some Turkish newspapers, and openly antisemitic graffiti was common.
 A giant swastika was daubed opposite Istanbul's Israeli Consulate and Jewish symbols were trampled and burned.
-Although Prime Minister Recep Tayyip Erdoğan condemned anti-Semitism, Jews in Turkey believed that anti-Semitic incidents were encouraged by Erdoğan's reaction to the conflict.
+Although Prime Minister Recep Tayyip Erdoğan condemned antisemitism, Jews in Turkey believed that antisemitic incidents were encouraged by Erdoğan's reaction to the conflict.
 A sign reading "Jews cannot enter, dogs can" was put at the door of a civic group's office in Eskişehir and removed after a media outcry.
-Silvyo Ovadya, the head of Musevi Cemaati, Turkey's main Jewish group, said in late January 2009 that there were several hundred examples of recently published writing with anti-Semitic messages linked to the Gaza conflict.
+Silvyo Ovadya, the head of Musevi Cemaati, Turkey's main Jewish group, said in late January 2009 that there were several hundred examples of recently published writing with antisemitic messages linked to the Gaza conflict.
 He urged the state to take legal action.
 As a result, the number of Turkish Jews immigrating to Israel increased.
 Eli Cohen, director-general of the Jewish Agency's Immigration and Absorption Department in Jerusalem said that about 250 Turkish Jews were expected to move to Israel in 2009, more than double the 112 who immigrated in 2008.